schitresh/system-design/website_designs/storage_and_streaming/2_youtube_netflix.md

   - We should suppport resuming from the same point
 - Encoding
   - Store newly uploaded videos on the server
-  - Add a new task to processing queue to endcode the video into multiple formats
+  - Add a new task to processing queue to encode the video into multiple formats
   - Once the encoding is completed, notify the uploader
     - And make the video available for viewing & sharing